Surgical Site Infection Treatment

 Dena Body Scrub

-A pre-surgical antiseptic wash containing Chlorhexidine Digluconate.
-It helps reduce microbial load on the patient’s skin before surgery.
-Its medical-grade sponge ensures gentle application.
+A pre-operative antiseptic wash using Chlorhexidine Digluconate.
+It reduces microbial load on patients skin before surgery.
+Its medical-grade sponge for its application.

 Dena Surgical Scrub Brush

-Designed for surgical teams, this scrub brush is available in sterile and antiseptic-infused options, including povidone-iodine and chlorhexidine.
-Its flexible bristles and nail cleaner ensure thorough hand disinfection.
+It is designed specifically for operating room staff and is available in sterile and antiseptic-infused variants such as povidone-iodine and chlorhexidine.
+Its soft bristles and nail cleaner ensure effective hand disinfection.

 Dena body and scrub brush